Ukwa19/Simulated-threat-port-scan/README.md

 - UFW firewall status

 ## 📄 Report
-The full write-up is in `report.pdf`.
+The full write-up is in `Simulated Threat & Response- Miracle Ukwa.pdf`.

 ## ✅ What I Learned
 This project helped me understand real-world network defense: how reconnaissance works and how layered controls can detect and prevent it.
 Next step: testing Suricata for deeper protocol analysis.